authelia/authelia/docs/content/en/overview/security/introduction.md

 ## Coordinated vulnerability disclosure

 __Authelia__ follows the [coordinated vulnerability disclosure](https://en.wikipedia.org/wiki/Coordinated_vulnerability_disclosure)
 model when dealing with security vulnerabilities.
-This was previously known as `responsible disclosure`.
+This was previously known as responsible disclosure.
 We strongly urge anyone reporting vulnerabilities to __Authelia__ or any other project to follow this model as it is considered as a best practice by many in the security industry.